Somaliland Civil War

 An added tragedy was the death or disappearance of trained professionals who had served in the health services of the country.

-The result being that those health facilities, which recently have been rehabilitated (meagre as they are), suffer from a serious and ongoing deficiency of trained health manpower.
+The result is that those health facilities, which recently have been rehabilitated (meagre as they are), suffer from a serious and ongoing deficiency of trained health manpower.

-In 1883, during the ‘scramble for Africa’, the Horn of African was divided between several Colonial powers:
+In 1883, during the ‘scramble for Africa’, the Horn of Africa was divided between several Colonial powers:

 Among these Somali territories, Somaliland was the only one that had never been colonized and which had retained its national identity even during the period it had a treaty of Protection with Great Britain.

 In June 1960, Somaliland became the first fully Independent and Sovereign Somali State among the five Somali nations and was immediately recognized by 34 Member States of the United Nations among which were the Five Permanent Members of the Security Council.
-This gave Somaliland the position of becoming the ‘first born’ or most senior Somali nation.
+This gave Somaliland the position of becoming the ‘

 During the past 19 years, we have held Local Government, Parliamentary and Presidential Elections that have all been declared free and fair by international observers and have received congratulatory messages from world leaders including President Obama and the Prime Minister of Great Britain.